fizyomustafa/html-css-js-projects/CheckoutCard/README.md

    - When I click remove button on product's row or I decrease the quantity to 0, after confirmation I can delete a product in the cart.
    - When I change any combination of product chart(plus, minus, remove etc.), I want to see the new calculation of chart's prices in concerned fields.

-🔥 You don’t need to create a new html template in this project, you can use [Checkout_Page](https://github.com/clarusway/clarusway-full-stack-10-21/tree/main/javascript/Projects/005-Checkout_Page/) template.
-We will be concerned in javascript side.